teamlaserbeam/playbook/README.md

 Along with traditional languages like Swift 2/3 and Java.

-With architecture aligned to Microsoft's Azure stack.
+With architecture aligned to Microsoft's Azure and Amazon's AWS stack.

-## 👨‍👩‍👦‍👦 Our Management Tools
+## 👨‍👩‍👦‍👦 Our Teamwork Tools

 - Skype for direct communication
 - [Slack](Slack.md) for group communication